Fitness Model Jen Selter Does Perfect Split In Skimpy Thong For New Instagram Photo

 Jen Selter is known for her jaw-dropping physique and also for her incredible athleticism, both of which she often boasts on her Instagram page.
-On Monday, the fitness model did both when she took to the popular social media platform to share a sizzling snapshot of herself engaging in some serious yoga pose while wearing just a skimpy thong, an image that is bound to send temperatures through the roof.
+On Monday, the fitness model did both when she took to the popular social media platform to share a sizzling snapshot of herself engaging in a serious yoga pose while wearing just a skimpy thong, an image that is bound to send temperatures through the roof.

-In the photo in question, 25-year-old model and influencer is featured on a beach as she does the perfect split while wearing a white barely-there thong that puts her famous derriere on full display.
+In the photo, the 25-year-old model and influencer is featured on a beach as she does the perfect split while wearing a white, barely-there thong that puts her famous derriere on full display.
 The Roslyn, New York, native is posing with her left side and back toward the camera, in a pose that puts her booty front and center while showing off her gymnastics skills and flexibility.
 The model teamed her thong with a matching white crop top that leaves her toned midsection exposed, flaunting her perfect abs and obliques.

-Selter completed her beach look with a pair of pink tinted mirrored shades that protect her eyes from the glaring sun.
-The model has her head turned to the side as she smiles at the camera while posing with her hands behind her back, in a pose that further accentuates the natural curves of her body.
+Selter completed her beach look with a pair of pink-tinted mirrored shades that protect her eyes from the glaring sun.
+The model has her head turned to the side as she smiles at the camera while posing with her hands behind her back in a pose that further accentuates the natural curves of her body.

 While Selter didn’t include a geotag with her post letting her fans know where she is, the model is clearly enjoying a gorgeous day at the beach.
 The post, which she shared with her whopping 12.7 million Instagram followers, racked up more than 156,000 likes and over 1,200 comments within just a few hours of having been posted, promising to garner even more interactions through the day.
-Users of the social media platform took to the comments section to praise her flawless physique and leave a trial of emoji behind.
+Users of the social media platform took to the comments section to praise her flawless physique and leave a trail of emoji behind.

 “Amazing as always simply flawless,” one such user raved.